 Chipewyan Lake School offers kindergarten to grade 9 programming in the community of Chipewyan Lake.
-Enrolment at the school is approximately 25 students over the past five years and is projected to continue to remain 20 and 25 students over the next 10 years.
-Kindergarten enrolment in the community of Chipewyan Lake is between 1 and 3 students most years; this year's enrolment of 6 students is an exception.
+Enrollment at the school is approximately 25 students over the past five years and is projected to continue to remain between 20 and 25 students over the next 10 years.
+Kindergarten enrollment in the community of Chipewyan Lake is between 1 and 3 students most years.